 Preferably content-related questions are asked in class for the benefit of the entire class.
 Individual issues should be discussed during office hours.
 Immediately after each lecture is completed some students try to discuss issues with Mr. Grimaldo.
 Between handing back graded assignments, shutting down the front of the classroom, and trying to pay close attention to your needs there is a lot going on.
-Even worse, when Mr. Grimaldo walks out of the classroom he tends to get distracted.
 Please make it a practice to follow-up any discussions with an email so anything discussed is agreed upon and documented.
 All emails are retained until the end of the course.